 Employees who retire directly from VTA are eligible for retiree health benefits if they meet certain requirements relating to age and service.
-For ATU retirees, VTA provides an ATU Retiree Health Care Program (the ATU Program), a post-employment benefit, in accordance with the agreement between VTA and the ATU, to all ATU represented employees who retire from VTA on or after attaining the age of 55 with at least 15 years of service, or if an employee becomes disabled and has completed at least 10 years of service.
+For ATU retirees, VTA provides an ATU Retiree Health Care Program (the ATU Program), a post-employment benefit, in accordance with the agreement between VTA and the ATU, to all ATU represented employees who retire from VTA on or after attaining the age of 55 with at least 15 years of service, or age 65 with 10 years of service, or if an employee becomes disabled and has completed at least 10 years of service.
 ATU retirees can select either the Kaiser or Pacific Care retiree health plans.
 Certain ATU retirees are grandfathered in other plans.
 VTA pays the full cost of employee-only premium, and ATU retirees who are eligible for Medicare are reimbursed for the Medicare Part B premium.
 ATU employees who retire on or after September 1, 2004, must contribute \$25 toward the employee only monthly premium.
-As of June 30, 2008, 858 retirees met the eligibility requirements for the ATU Program.
+As of June 30, 2010 and 2009, respectively, 886 and 853 retirees met the eligibility requirements for the ATU Program.

 All Non-ATU employees upon retirement with at least five years of service and attaining age 50 are also covered under a Retiree Health Care Program (the Non-ATU Program).
-Non-ATU represented employees, hired on or after the following dates must have 8 years of service (2,088 days) with VTA to qualify for retiree medical coverage and must retire directly from VTA with age at least 50 years:
+Non-ATU represented employees, hired on or after the following dates must have 8 years of service (2,088 days) with VTA to qualify for retiree medical coverage and must retire directly from VTA and have attained the age of 50: